 Laboratory worker training will include:

-Activities Requiring Prior Approval
+Activities Requiring Prior Approval:

 In order to protect the health and safety of laboratory employees, building occupants, and the community at large, certain laboratory activities require prior approval before they may begin, or the materials procured.
 See the General Laboratory Health and Safety Manual for details.

-Whenever an employee develops signs or symptoms associated with a hazardous chemical to which the employee may have been exposed in the laboratory, the employee shall be provided an opportunity to receive an appropriate medical examination.
+When an employee develops signs or symptoms associated with a hazardous chemical to which the employee may have been exposed to, the employee shall be provided an opportunity to receive an appropriate medical examination.
 When exposure monitoring reveals an exposure level routinely above the action level (or in the absence of an action level, the PEL) for an OSHA regulated substance for which there are exposure monitoring and medical surveillance requirements, medical surveillance shall be established for the affected employee.
 Whenever an event takes place in the work area such as a spill, leak, explosion or other occurrence resulting in the likelihood of a hazardous exposure, the affected employee shall be provided an opportunity for a medical consultation.
 Such consultation shall be for the purpose of determining the need for a medical examination.

 All consultations/examinations will be conducted or supervised by a licensed physician.
 These consultations and/or examinations will be provided by the employer to the employee at no cost.

-In cases where laboratory employees seek medical attention for possible overexposure to hazardous chemicals, in addition to a copy of the chemical MSDS(s) the Principal Investigator must provide the following information for the attending physician.
+In cases where laboratory employees seek medical attention for possible overexposure to hazardous chemicals, in addition to a copy of the chemical SDS(s) the Principal Investigator must provide the following information for the attending physician.

-For any consultation/examination provided under this program, the person responsible for the employee must ensure that the attending physician provides a written opinion regarding the case including the following information to FGCU EHS.
+For any consultation/examination provided under this program, the person responsible for the employee must ensure that the attending physician provides a written opinion regarding the case including the following information to FGCU EH&S.

 The written opinion must not reveal specific findings or diagnoses that are unrelated to the occupational exposure.